Content: Participant Information Sheet - What's involved

 It is important that potential participants understand how these payments might be influenced by their duration of involvement in your study or by factors such as the completeness of diaries they provide etc.

-Further guidance is available from our 'Links' page.
+Further guidance is available from our 'Resources' page.

 If you determine that there is a significant likelihood of uncovering health related findings during the course of your research, you should ensure that potential participants are made aware: